donfirst/hn/README.md

 ---
 ##  Configure Variables

-Edit terraform.tfvars to set values for your environment.
+Edit terraform.tfvarss to set values for your environment.
     Example:

     location            = "UK South"